 Back pain can be acute (sudden onset back pain) or chronic back pain (gradual onset or persistent).
 It can be difficult to diagnose due to the complexity and the number of structures and tissues in the lower back that can cause pain.
 Pain radiating down the leg is known as Sciatica.
 Read more on lower back pain.

 Also known as lateral epicondylitis it is more of a generic term for pain on the outside of the elbow of which there can be a number of causes.
-A poor backhand technique where the player as a soft or bent wrist can cause tennis elbow although it is even more common through the repetitive strain in daily activities such as typing on a keyboard, using a screwdriver or gripping heavy objects.
+A poor backhand technique where the player has a soft or bent wrist can cause tennis elbow although it is even more common through the repetitive strain in daily activities such as typing on a keyboard, using a screwdriver, or gripping heavy objects.
 Read more on Tennis elbow.

 Should I seek professional treatment?

 If you have any of the following symptoms you should seek further medical assistance.

 - Altered sensation in the foot – such as a feeling of “pins and needles” (paresthesia) or a “loss of feeling” (anesthesia).

 - Unable to complete normal daily activities after the initial 72 hours.

 Further medical assistance can be sought through either your local GP or a private clinician such as a podiatrist, physiotherapist, sports therapist, osteopath, or chiropractor.
 If you have followed the P.R.I.C.E. principles (see below) and are still unable to walk after 72 hours or still have severe pain that is not subsiding after the first 72 hours you should visit your local A&E department for further assessment.